 Network Administration/Helpdesk – This section’s main objective is to focus on strategic areas that sustain critical infrastructure through day-to-day operations, modifications, augmentations, replacement and routine maintenance of desktop computer, communication equipment, server equipment, proper infrastructure security, software and database software.
 The section also provides end user hardware, software, computer support, as well as dependable remote, mobile services with appropriate security mechanisms.

-Office Automation/Training – The ECPO Forms Bank continued to expand in 2014-15 with additional standardized and computerized forms and formats created to automate the paperwork process.
+Office Automation/Training – The ECPO Forms Bank continues to expand with additional standardized and computerized forms and formats created to automate the paperwork process.
 Individual units have greatly expedited their workload utilizing forms customized to meet their specific needs.

 Advances in the training and support of individual computer users are met through “ECPO University,” a training program designed to support ECPO staff.
 Courses are offered to enhance the staff’s knowledge base, and mandatory courses, such as “Introduction to ECPO Technology” and “Introduction to Promis/Gavel” are included in the “New Hire” course.

 Software Engineering – In an effort to meet the increasing need for statistical and technical data, the ongoing development of office-wide databases and maintenance of existing databases has allowed Assistant Prosecutors and Detectives to track their cases, log evidence and print detailed reports.